 "These dishcloths are so easy to make, and work so well, I will never use another 'store-bought' dishcloth again."

-Actually, a lot smaller.
+Actually, for dishcloths, it needed to be a lot smaller.
 I have decided it would also make a good afghan, if you don't mind having a square-shaped afghan.
 This pattern is so simple, I can make a knitted dishcloth in a couple of hours -- really -- in about 2 hours.
 Most recently, I made red ones and green ones for use during the Christmas holidays.
 These dishcloths are really fun to make, and I have turned out lots of them.

 The Only Knitting Stitches and Abbreviations You Will Need for This Pattern

 This is a Good Project for Beginning Knitters

 You need to know only these three stitches and their abbreviations:

 K 2tog = knit 2 together